esp-mcp

 Then, configure it in your chatbot.

-server within a chatbot or an agent system that supports the Model Context Protocol (MCP).
+The JSON snippet below is an example of how you might configure this esp-mcp server within a chatbot or an agent system that supports the Model Context Protocol (MCP).
 The exact configuration steps and format may vary depending on the specific chatbot system you are using.
 Refer to your chatbot's documentation for details on how to integrate MCP servers.

 {